Llanarth (house): Llanarth

 Numerous dignitaries were entertained at Llanarth, such as Lord and Lady Hopetoun and Lord Kitchener.
 John Hope, 7th Earl of Hopetoun, was born John Adrian Louis Hope in 1860 in Scotland, and was the first Governor-General of Australia from 1901 to 1903.
 Lord Kitchener, 1st Earl of Kitchener, was born Horatio Herbert Kitchener in 1850 in Ireland, and was a field marshal between 1900 and 1902 during the Second Boer War (1899-1902).
 A noteworthy incident occurred on 10 January 1910 when Lord Kitchener visited Llanarth for dinner, after he had unveiled the Boer War Memorial in Kings Parade in Bathurst.

-In 1912 "The Estate" managed the property on behalf of the Smith family, following the passing of Mary Smith in the same year.
+In 1912 "The Estate" managed the property on behalf of the Smith family, following the death of Mary Smith in the same year.
 At the time of the property's sale, the furniture was valued at £500.
 It appears that after the death of Mary Smith, none of the Smith's children lived in the house with their families.

 In 1916 Fergus Jago Smith and Lancelot S. Smith (of Molong), sons of the late John Smith and trustees of his will, sold the property to Jerome William McGuire, a butcher in Bathurst.
 Smith's other children, Mr E. A. Smith, Mr Claude Smith (of Katoomba), the late Mr Wallace Smith, Mrs R. D. Barton (of Wellington), Mrs H. E. Holt (of Sydney), Mrs C. Barton (of Bathurst), Mrs W. a'Beckett (of Wellington) and Mrs M. a'Beckett (of Sydney), also mourned his loss.